-Mobil 1 oils are top quality, providing they suit your requirement, and what better way to maximize the quality of the oil than with a Mobil 1 filter?
+Mobil 1 oils are top quality, as long as they suit your requirement, and what better way to maximize the quality of the oil than with a Mobil 1 filter?
 The extended performance filter has been designed to go the distance, quite literally.

-It uses a synthetic fiber blend as the filtration media, which (should) mean that it doesn’t breakdown over time like a paper filter.
-The filter can strain 99.6% of contaminants, and hold up to 28 grams of debris, which is roughly twice as much as most of the competition.
+It uses a synthetic fiber blend as the filtration media, which (should) means that it doesn’t breakdown over time like a paper filter.
+The filter can strain 99.6% of contaminants and hold up to 28 grams of debris.
+This is roughly twice as much as most of the competition.
 With that said, I’d doubt you find 29 grams of particulate in your engine.

-The internals and casing are built to withstand pressure – up to 9x more pressure than most oil systems will provide, and there’s a silicone anti-drain back valve fitted.
+The internals and casing are built to withstand pressure – up to 9x more pressure than most oil systems will provide.
+There’s a silicone anti-drain back valve fitted.
 Available in both cartridge and spin-on type filters.

-It features an anti-drain back valve along with an oil pressure relief valve which should help to deliver a consistent oil feed to the engine in extreme cold weather, or if the filter gets clogged.
-Motorcraft say that the screening media is more efficient than the competition, which should offer increased dirt collecting capability, with the ability to screen more of the particles like carbon.
+It features an anti-drain back valve along with an oil pressure relief valve.
+This should help to deliver a consistent oil feed to the engine in extremely cold weather, or if the filter gets clogged.
+Motorcraft says that the screening media is more efficient than the competition.
+This should offer increased dirt collecting capability, with the ability to screen more of the particles like carbon.

-I guess if I owned a Ford, this would be the filter I’d choose, purely on the basis that it’s OEM (Original Equipment Manufacture).
+I guess if I owned a Ford, this would be the filter I’d choose, purely on the basis that it’s OEM (Original Equipment Manufacturer).

-The cheapest filter here, and still made by a company with a worldwide reputation … which gets me back to my point about the fact that high cost doesn’t necessarily mean a better product.
+The cheapest filter here and still made by a company with a worldwide reputation.
+Again, high cost doesn’t necessarily mean a better product.